 This new Underground Storage Tank (UST) Operator Training Course is part of a new required training program for the operation of regulated USTs.
 An example of a regulated facility is a retail fuel facility.

 The U.S. EPA has established new minimum training requirements for designated Class A, Class B, and Class C operators to ensure that those who own and operate regulated underground storage tanks understand how to operate and maintain their UST systems properly.
-The federal regulations dictate that all regulated UST facilities must have a trained Class A, B, and C operator by October 13, 2018.
+The federal regulations dictate that all regulated UST facilities must have a trained Class A, B, and C operator.

 UST Operator Classes

 For the purposes of implementing the new UST operator training requirements, three classes of operators have been identified:

 - The Class A operator is typically the manager in charge of resources and personnel and is responsible for operating and maintaining the regulated UST system.

 - The Class B operator is designated by the owner/operator to have day-to-day responsibility for the regulated UST system.

 - The Class C operator is an individual designated by the owner/operator to be responsible for initially responding to emergencies and typically controls the dispensing or sale of regulated substances.